 Be sure to check the public register to confirm your registration details if you are unsure of your registration expiry date.

-Look out for your renewal reminder and application form via mail about eight to twelve weeks before your provisional or limited registration expires.
-We’ll also send you a reminder via email letting you know we’ve sent your renewal reminder and application form in the mail.
+Look out for a renewal reminder via email about three to four months before your provisional or limited registration expires.
+We no longer send hardcopy forms in the mail.

-Provisionally registered pharmacists can renew online or by hardcopy.
+Provisionally registered pharmacists must renew online.
+Go to online services.

 If you have provisional or limited registration you can only renew your registration a limited number of times; with provisional registration you can renew twice, and with limited registration you can renew three times.